jitsi/jitsi-videobridge/doc/svc.md

 analysis by exploring the implications of the first guideline and, as we will see, 2 and 3 follow naturally.

-With VP8 temporal scalability [2], where the SFU can drop packets to achieve lower frame rates, applying a fixed delta would leave gaps in the sequence numbers (because of the packets that the SFU drops).
+With temporal scalability in VP8 (and other codecs)[2], where the SFU can drop frames to achieve lower frame rates, applying a fixed delta would leave gaps in the sequence numbers (because of the packets that the SFU drops).
 So the SFU needs to keep track of what it's sent and manage the sequence number space of the